anusha761/portfolio/index.md

 <br>
 <br>

-#### GenAI SDLC Assistant using RAG, LangChain, HuggingFace LLMs & ChromaDB
+#### GenAI SDLC Q&A Assistant using RAG, LangChain, HuggingFace LLMs & ChromaDB
 This project demonstrates a GenAI-powered Q&A assistant for the Software Development Lifecycle (SDLC), built using Retrieval-Augmented Generation (RAG).
 It integrates LangChain, HuggingFace LLMs, and ChromaDB to deliver accurate, context-aware responses based on SDLC documentation.
 With a Streamlit frontend, this project showcases practical application of RAG for enterprise IT support and developer onboarding.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/anusha761/SDLC-Q-A-Assistant-using-RAG-Architecture-and-LangChain-Framework)